Honey-Bee-Roundup-Capstone/Final/README.md

 ### Nice to haves (With more time):

-<s>Interactive map</s>
-Comparision of different regions
+- Comparision of different regions
-Comparision of Stressor Data (ie. Mites, Pesticides, Diseases, etc.)
+- Comparision of Stressor Data (ie. Mites, Pesticides, Diseases, etc.)
-Full Comparison of Transient Bees vs. Bees exclusive to a state.
+- Full Comparison of Transient Bees vs. Bees exclusive to a state.

 ***